bitcoinfacts/glacierprotocol.github.io/_docs/setup/verify.md

 1. If you have used Glacier before, *and* you know you have the Glacier public key imported into a local GPG keyring, skip the next step.
 (If you don't know, that's fine; proceed as normal.)
-1. Obtain the Glacier "public key," used to cryptographically verify the protocol document.
+1. Obtain the Glacier "public key," used to cryptographically verify the protocol document:

     Technical details: Glacier's GPG keys are handled with good security practices.
 They were generated while booting off an Ubuntu Live USB on a factory-new laptop with the wireless card removed, and transferred via USB to a MacBook.
 The private key is not stored in the cloud.
 The public key is hosted separately from our software distributions, on Keybase, secured with separate credentials (all of which are in password managers).